door Kerrie Finch

 This was made clear to me this week when a post-Cannes Lions event I hosted was sold out in just four hours – 400 tickets and a waiting list long enough to get really annoying for those left in the foyer hoping for last-minute drop-outs to propel them into a packed auditorium.

-This was to see , the event in Amsterdam organized on behalf of and the .
+This was to see ‘The One That Got Away’, the event in Amsterdam organized on behalf of Orange Lions and the ADCN.

 Jurors from the Netherlands and special guests selected their favourite award-winning work from the festival.
 They also selected one campaign that ‘got away’, that didn’t win a Lion, perhaps because the work wasn’t entered in the first place.